15 Wheely Fun Bike Trails for Seattle Families

 Surrey Downs Park

 The paved loop that encircles the grassy field at Surrey Downs in Bellevue is like the NASCAR racetrack of bike paths.
 It’s sleek and flat, the perfect place for kids to go round and round without interruption on a sunny day.
-Parents can sit back and enjoy the view while their Little rides or walk trike-side along this spacious path.
-Bring a ball (in addition to your helmet) to kick or catch when you’re done wheeling around.
+Parents can sit back and enjoy the view while their little one rides or walks trike-side along this spacious path.
+Bring a ball (in addition to your helmet) to kick or catch when everyone’s done wheeling around.

 11177 S.E.
 4th St.